 The students will be required to be present at the venue 1.5 hours prior to showtime.
 Parents are requested to drop the student off that the designated “stage door” entrance and will not be able to enter that area.
 There will be parent volunteers working at the door, should you need help to get to the student.
 All performing students are required to stay until the end of the performance unless written notification is given to the director or an emergency arises.

 All costume deposits and payments are non-refundable and non-transferable as costumes are custom ordered and non-returnable.
 Costume fees are added to your tuition invoice.
-Costumes take anywhere from 6 -10 weeks in productions before being shipped out to the studio.
+Costumes take anywhere from 6 -10 weeks in production before being shipped out to the studio.
 The costume fee is $85.00 per costume and does not include tights or dance shoes.
 There will be a $20.00 late charge added to the balance of the costume if not paid by the due date.